Affordable Housing & homelessness

 Housing a fundamental need.
 A home provides the foundation for individual health and wellbeing and is the launching pad for positive social interactions and being engaged in your community.
 No one can reach their goals without safe, appropriate housing.
 Give to provide supports like critical emergency shelter and supports to those members of our community sleeping rough, prevention efforts that reduce evictions, supportive and alternative housing options, and supports for youth without a stable roof over their heads.

 Affordable Housing & Homelessness

 How we help

-United Way WRC has supported 9 critical organizations in this focus area since October 2022, spanning the entire homeless story in the region, including:
+United Way WRC supported 9 critical organizations in this focus area in 2022, spanning the entire homeless story in the region, including:

 - Emergency shelters & alternatives (YWKW, Woolwich Community Health Centre – Ukrainian Refugee housing, Services and Housing In the Province (SHIP), Cambridge Shelter Corporation, A Better Tent City)

 - Supportive and transitional housing (Supportive Housing Of Waterloo Region, House of Friendship ShelterCare)

 - Crisis Housing Supports and street outreach (Aids Committee of Cambridge, Kitchener, Waterloo and Area – ACCKWA)